Actipro/WPF-Controls/Documentation/topics/navigation/breadcrumb-features/edit-mode.md

 The user can enter edit mode by:

-- Pressing the `Space` key when the breadcrumb has the keyboard focus
+- Pressing the <kbd>Space</kbd> key when the breadcrumb has the keyboard focus

 - Clicking on the icon on the left